-B) Somewhere in paragrap is known and that peo find the sentences?
-Co ple should start to do son •••••
+B) Somewhere in paragraph 1, the writer says that the danger of global warming is known and that people should start to do something about it.
+Can you find the sentences?
+Copy them down here.

+C) What do you think "trapping heat in the atmosphere" in paragraph 2 means?

-plete the following sentence.
+Complete the following sentence.

-Green house gases like CO 2 and methane

-by trapping heat in the atmosphere.
+Greenhouse gases like CO_2 and methane......by trapping heat in the atmosphere.

-Compare your answers with a partner's.

-Discuss t the following questions in class.

-1. What h nave you already done to help protect the environment?

-do you do to help recycling?

-• wanted to talk to your family and friends about global warming, what you say to them?

-4. What c can our government/people do to reduce pollution?
+- 1. What have you already done to help protect the environment? - 2.
+What do you do to help recycling? - 3.
+If you wanted to talk to your family and friends about global warming, what would you say to them? - 4.
+What can our government/people do to reduce pollution?

-Sent tence Functions

-Look at t the following sentences from the text.
+Look at the following sentences from the text.

-• Global e is the average of a region's weather over a period of time. warming is the average increase in the earth's temperature, which uses changes in climate.
+- Climate is the average of a region's weather over a period of time. - Global warming is the average increase in the earth's temperature, which then causes changes in climate.

-then car

-The mea nings of the following words are given in the text.
-Find them and

-The mea nings of the following words are given in the text.
-Find them and the sentences. te change
+The meanings of the following words are given in the text.
+Find them and complete the sentences.

-Lesson 3
+Now define the following words.
+You can use a dictionary if you want.

+a. forest:

 b. researcher:

+c. trash: